dabbler0/hack-per-day/_posts/2014-04-13-autoannotate-(latin).md

 ## Demo
 [http://vm-0.dabbler.kd.io:8080](http://vm-0.dabbler.kd.io:8080)

+*NOTE*: This is a development server from a development service.
+It is not on until I personally turn it on for a short, timed session.
+I'm shopping around for a real hosting service on which I can run this Ada app.

 ## Conception
   Another hack from Latin class.
 I expect over a third of my time doing Latin homework is spent turning pages in my book to look at line notes or the dictionary.
 I can fix the second one by automating word lookup.